← Back to blog

 Quests

 v2 adds a quest system designed to guide players toward the behaviors that generate the most useful research data.
-Quests reward XP for completing research sessions, hitting answer milestones, trying different game modes, and maintaining streaks.
+Quests reward XP for hitting research answer milestones.
+Three quests guide new players through the unlock progression: 10 answers unlocks PvP (100 XP), 20 unlocks Daily Challenge (200 XP), and 30 unlocks Freeplay (500 XP).
 Each quest card expands to show what it requires and why it matters.

 Forensic signal changes